gruns/ImmortalDB/README.md

 `key` must be a [DOMString](https://developer.mozilla.org/en-US/docs/Web/API/DOMString).

+#### Stores

-The storage engines that IronDB stores data in can also be configured.
+The data stores that IronDB stores data in can also be configured.
 For example, to only store data reliably in cookies and LocalStorage:

 ```javascript
 import { IronStorage, CookieStore, LocalStorageStore } from 'iron-db'